Pictured recipe: Grilled Corn Salad with Chili-Miso Dressing

 Foods with high water content—such as soups, salads, cucumbers and watermelon—help you feel satisfied on fewer calories.
 (Interestingly, drinking water alongside foods doesn't have the same effect.)
 And research has shown that starting your meal with a broth-based soup or salad (not drenched in dressing) may help you eat less of your main course.

-Studies show that people who eat nuts tend to be leaner than those who don’t, and a recent Harvard study revealed that nuts are a top food for driving weight loss.
-In particular, unshelled pistachios are a great choice, as removing the shells slows you down and seeing evidence of what you’ve eaten may prevent you from reaching for more.
+Studies show that people who eat nuts tend to be leaner than those who don't, and a recent Harvard study revealed that nuts are a top food for driving weight loss.
+In particular, unshelled pistachios are a great choice, as removing the shells slows you down and seeing evidence of what you've eaten may prevent you from reaching for more.
 In a recent study out of Eastern Illinois University, people who were given unshelled pistachios consumed 41 percent fewer calories than those offered nuts with the shells already removed.
-With all nuts, be mindful of your portion size, as they’re calorie-dense: a 1-ounce serving of pistachios (49 nuts) contains 157 calories.
+A 1-ounce serving of pistachios (49 nuts) contains 157 calories.
+Almonds, peanuts and walnuts are all great choices too.

 Increasing your daily fiber intake can help you prevent weight gain—and possibly even encourage weight loss—according to research out of Brigham Young University in Utah.
 Over the course of the two-year study, the researchers found that people who increased their fiber intake generally lost weight and those who decreased the fiber in their diets gained.
 Adding fiber-rich foods, such as fruits, vegetables, beans and whole grains, helps you feel satisfied on fewer calories; plus, filling up on high-fiber foods usually means crowding out less-healthy, higher-calorie choices.